 By Patty Laushman

 Gender is a core component of human identity that influences how we interact with others and the world around us – and how others interact with us.
 In the Western world, unlike these six cultures, our understanding of gender has traditionally been confined to a binary perspective – male or female.
-This is a limited model that overlooks the complexity and diversity of human experiences, particularly those of many neurodivergent people.
+This is a limited model that overlooks the diversity of human experiences, particularly those of many autistic individuals.

 This blog post aims to shed light on the concept of the gender spectrum, a framework that recognizes and respects the wide range of gender identities and expressions that exist beyond the binary.
-The gender spectrum acknowledges that gender is not an either-or proposition, but rather a continuum that encompasses a wide array of identities that are unique and diverse.
+The gender spectrum acknowledges that gender is not an either-or proposition, but rather a continuum that encompasses a wide array of identities.

 Whether you are here to better understand your own identity, to better understand a loved one, or simply to broaden your knowledge, welcome.